The man responsible for the notorious murder of British backpacker, Peter Falconio, has died aged 67.

 Was Peter Falconio ever found?

-However, former NT Police officer Colleen Gwynne, who led the investigation into Peter’s disappearance, says there’s also a chance Murdoch could have forgotten the location of the body.
+Former NT Police officer Colleen Gwynne, who led the investigation into Peter’s disappearance, says there’s a chance Murdoch could have forgotten the location of the body.

 “He’s not acknowledged that he knows where the body is,” Colleen told NT News. “[Murdoch] had a pretty good understanding of Outback Australia – particularly those areas that he travelled regularly.